Philipp Eisenhauer

 Economist Jun 2022 – Present

 Science lead for impact measurement platforms serving Amazon's product catalog and AI initiatives.
-Develop and deploy production systems for experiment design, causal inference, and return on investment (ROI) evaluation that guide high-stakes investments.
+Develop and deploy production systems for experiment design, causal inference, and return on investment (ROI) evaluation that directly inform high-stakes investment decisions.

 Academic Appointments